DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 In comparison to the large text bubble we need for our game, this one is a little to small vertically.

 For our game, we need a taller textbox to support longer dialogue.

+Also, look at the name tag above the textbox.
+If you want,

+- you *could* do something like this so we can show the dealer's name outside of the textbox.
+This would require you to make a whole new asset though
+- OR, you could make the dialogue box tall enough to put the name of the dealer inside the textbox.
+This would probably be easier for you to do.